adlh/fe-example-with-angular/README.md

 A. Well, we don't really _need_ it, but it makes it really easy to just swap the service used by the `DataService` to retrieve the data.
-Also using different backends for some components should be no problem with this architecture, and Stuff like using fixtures, writing tests, etc. should get easier ... at least in theory ;-)
+Also using different backends for some components should be no problem with this architecture, and stuff like using fixtures, writing tests, etc. should get easier ... at least in theory ;-)

 All methods to retrieve or send data should become the following parameters: